 Younger children learn to measure, classify, and observe using colored crystals.
 They study states of matter by making Oobleck, a gooey slime substance.
 They learn about how oil spills affect a bird feather’s ability to float, warm, and fly.
 They use pinwheels to investigate the physics of motion.
 They also study fossils, germs, magnets, rocks, and weather through hands-on activities and experiments.

-In the older grades they have studied earth formations with big trays of dirt, clay, and sand, learning how wind and water erodes.
-They have measured and compared the pH of different sources of water to determine the survivability of different types of water sources.
-They have learned the physics behind the red color of fish living deep in the kelp forest.
+In the older grades they study earth formations with big trays of dirt, clay, and sand, learning how wind and water erodes.
+They measure and compare the pH of different sources of water to determine the survivability of different types of water sources.
+They learn the physics behind the red color of fish living deep in the kelp forest.
 And they study sound, soil, pulleys, density, adaptations, craters, and performed plant dissections.

 Mrs. Isaacs works to extend science enrichment experiences beyond the walls of the Science Lab as well.
 She coordinates a LEGO robotics program for students in grades 1-5 and offers augmented reality sandbox activities to all grade levels!